USDevOps/mywechat-slack-group/promotion/README.md

-**Ask Active Slack Members To Promote The Group In Their Networks.**
+**Motivate Active Slack Members To Promote The Group In Their Networks.**

 _Attention: avoiding doing that, if people don't feel comfortable and suitable._

-- Use slack group in your daily work.
+1. Use slack group in your daily work.
 It can be useful for more people, only after it's useful to yourself.

 Example:

   [Denny] I personally use #today-learnings for personal daily review. #aws for my AWS questions.

-- Ping #suggestions, if you can't find what you need or something makes you uncomfortable.
+2. Ping #suggestions, if you can't find what you need or something makes you uncomfortable.

-- Post real slack discussions to LinkedIn.
+3. Post real slack discussions to LinkedIn.
 And ask your connections to Join.

 Example: